Last Updated: 3 months ago

 First, let’s see what nutritional value it potentially has to offer your cat.

-Folate and Folic Acid, also known as vitamin B9, contributes to red blood cell formation and cell growth/health.
+- Folate and Folic Acid, also known as vitamin B9, contribute to red blood cell formation and cell growth/health.

 Do Cats Benefit From Eating Arugula?

 So the potential benefits are there, but what about the point I raised earlier.

 Can your cat actually extract all or any of the goodness from these vegetables?
 During my research, I couldn’t find anything concrete to say either way.

 Many of the articles and posts suggesting that cats can benefit from the nutrients in vegetables didn’t provide any factual sources to support those claims.

 I did find a study where the experts explain that cats can’t process vitamin A from plant sources as they lack the necessary digestive enzymes.